 Please bring proper shoes, long trousers, insect repellant, swimsuit or shorts.
 Got your own camera, water bottle? - bring them.

-Time: 5 hrs $60 per person inc tax
+Time: 5 hrs $50 per person Start time 9am 4 hours

 Experience nature, spectacular views, and Jungle villages via mountain bike!
 To start, we take an exceptional 4x4 ride up the Cangrejal River Valley, along the fringe of Pico Bonito National Park.
 On this trip we admire inspiring views, experience how locals live.
 This is a great way for those who want to experience other cultures!